ComPDFKit/compdfkit-api-python/README.md

 client = CPDFClient(public_key, secret_key)

 # Create a task
-# Create an example of a PDF TO WORD task
+# Create an example task to convert a PDF tO a Word
 create_task_result = client.create_task(CPDFConversionEnum.PDF_TO_WORD)

 # Get a task id